i-love-flamingo/flamingo/docs/docs/1. Developing/3_Frontend_Pipeline.md

 ```
 to publish changes on this modules

-And you can use `npm link` to work locally on multiple packages:
+And you can use `yarn link` to work locally on multiple packages:

 1. Check out the shared package "packagename" and run the package build (`yarn`)
-2. In the folder type "npm link"
+2. In the folder type "yarn link"
-3. Go to your main flamingo frontend folder and type "npm link packagename".
+3. Go to your main flamingo frontend folder and type "yarn link packagename".
 As a result the node_modules folder should have a symlink to the local package checked out under 1.